by Catherine Marien

 An expert golfer and good analyst of the game also needs some good teaching skills to be able to communicate in an understandable way what he expects from you.
 Good communicators typically use metaphors or comparisons to make things more understandable and adapt their speech to the student’s own fields of interest to keep their attention focused.

 People with a high level of expertise can become precision freaks.
 It takes some open-mindedness to understand that not all students aim to become tour golfers.
-A good golf teacher should accept but that some of their students just want to learn how to survive on the golf course and increase their OWN game's efficiency in the shortest possible time, period.
-When this is the case it is a waste of time to spend the first couple of classes endlessly correcting grip and stance (unless those are really unproductive).
+A good golf teacher should accept that some of their students just want to learn how to survive on the golf course and increase their OWN game’s efficiency in the shortest possible time, period.
+When this is the case it is a waste of time to spend the first couple of classes endlessly correcting grip and stance until they are picture-perfect, unless they are too much impacting on your game.
 An open-minded golf teacher (with good sense of analysis) will teach you some tricks and tips to improve YOUR game in the shortest time possible, without loosing time trying to turn you into a typical golf class clone.